mastodon/documentation/content/en/methods/statuses.md

 Text content of the status.
 If `media_ids` is provided, this becomes optional.
 Attaching a `poll` is optional while `status` is provided.
 {{< endapi-method-parameter >}}
 {{< api-method-parameter name="media_ids\[\]" type="array" required=true >}}
 Array of Attachment ids to be attached as media.
 If provided, `status` becomes optional, and `poll` cannot be used.
+You can get ids from [media API](https://docs.joinmastodon.org/methods/statuses/media/).
 {{< endapi-method-parameter >}}
 {{< api-method-parameter name="poll\[options\]\[\]" type="array" required=true >}}
 Array of possible answers.
 If provided, `media_ids` cannot be used, and `poll[expires_in]` must be provided.